tchomphoochan/mnx-music21-converter/README.md

 Each run of the generator is non-deterministic because of the use of hash maps.
 The definitions may show up in different orders, so from now on, the line numbers for `src/mnx/__init__.py` I reference are going to be based on the version that is committed.

 On line 275, `DefBeamList` references `DefBeam` which itself references `DefBeamList`.
-I simply surrounded the type with quotation marks to fix the warning.
+I changed the definition to just `DefBeamList: TypeAlias = list`.
+(Needed to do this because it turns out `TypeAlias` interacts weirdly with the dataclass wizard.
+Luckily this is the only problematic place.)

 On line 55 of `src/mnx/__init__.py`, for `DefSystemLayoutContent`, I replaced the references with just an untyped `dict`, since those aren't very important.
 Line 48 also needs quotation marks.